sassoftware/model-management-resources/samples/Workflow_Integration/Trustworthy_AI_Life_Cycle/README.md

 	a.
 Navigate to the step after node 8.1.2 to access this timer node.

-4. The length of time before initiating a review of the project; the default is set to six months.
+4. The time delay between project review cycles; the default is set to six months.

 	a.
 Navigate to the first step of subprocess 8.2 to access this timer node.